Automattic/theme-tools/getselectors/README.md

 	curl -sO https://raw.githubusercontent.com/Automattic/theme-tools/master/getselectors/installer.sh
 	bash installer.sh; rm installer.sh

 Now, we need to register the command globally.
-For this, we need to edit your `~/.profile` file and add and alias:
+For this, we need to edit your `~/.profile` file and add and alias.

+**Note**: _If you use ZSH, then you need to edit ~/.zshrc instead_

-To edit the file, run `open ~/.profile` – Then add the following code at the very bottom of the file:
+To edit the file, run `touch ~/.profile; open -e ~/.profile` – Then add the following code at the very bottom of the file:

     # Get Selectors tool – https://github.com/Automattic/theme-tools
     alias getselectors='node ~/Library/getselectors/getselectors.js'